Australian Gold Rushes: The fever that gripped a nation

 This event culminated in a battle between the miners and colonial authorities, resulting in the deaths of around 30 people.

-Ultimately, the rebellion ultimately resulted in the removal of the fees, which was considered to be a victory for the miners.
+Ultimately, the rebellion resulted in the removal of the fees, which was considered to be a victory for the miners.

 As a result, the events of Eureka are considered to be a positive step in creating a fairer working environment for all miners on the goldfields.